 Accounts receivable are carried net of allowances for estimated non-receipt of patient co-payment and deductible obligations and allowances for uncollectible accounts.
-The allowance for estimated nonreceipt of co-payment reimbursements and for uncollectible accounts was \$1,900 and \$2,000 as of December 31, 2014 and 2015, respectively, and \$2,000 as of March 31, 2016.
+The allowance for estimated non-receipt of co-payment reimbursements and for uncollectible accounts was \$1,900 and \$2,000 as of December 31, 2014 and 2015, respectively.
 The Company believes all accounts receivable in excess of the allowance are fully collectible.
 The Company does not accrue interest on a majority of the past due accounts receivable.
 The Company determines when accounts become past due on a customer by customer basis.
 If accounts receivables in excess of the provided allowance are determined uncollectible, they are charged to expense in the quarter that determination is made and accounts receivable are written off after all collection efforts have failed.
 A portion of the Company's claims to Medicare are initially denied, and enter the appeals process, where many are ultimately reviewed by an Administrative Law Judge.
 After final adjudication of all claims, approximately 90% of the claims submitted are approved (this is on a number of claims, not a dollars claimed, basis).
 The appeals process can be lengthy, lasting more than a year in most cases.
 Accordingly, the Company classifies a portion of its Medicare accounts receivable as non-current based on its experience with Medicare.

 The Company had accounts receivable from three insurance companies representing approximately 25%, 24% and 5% as of December 31, 2014.
 The Company had accounts receivable from three insurance companies representing approximately 26%, 18% and 7% of accounts receivable as of December 31, 2015.
 Revenues from these insurance companies accounted for 31%, 15%, and 12% of the Company's total revenues for the year ended December 31, 2014 and 28%, 13% and 11% for the year ended December 31, 2015.
-The Company had accounts receivable from three insurance companies representing approximately 21%, 16% and 4% of accounts receivable as of March 31, 2016.
-Revenues from these insurance companies accounted for 28%, 12% and 10% of the Company's total revenues for the three months ended March 31, 2016.
-The Company had accounts receivable from two insurance companies representing approximately 25% and 20% of accounts receivable as of March 31, 2015.
-Revenues from these insurance companies accounted for 13% and 27% of the Company's total revenues for the three months ended March 31, 2015.

-Accounts receivable include amounts due from Medicare totaling \$4,088, \$4,275 and \$4,368 relating to devices shipped to patients as of December 31, 2014 and 2015, and March 31, 2016, respectively, that are waiting insurance approval.
+Accounts receivable include amounts due from Medicare totaling \$4,088 and \$4,275 relating to devices shipped to patients as of December 31, 2014 and 2015, respectively, that are waiting insurance approval.
 The Company estimates the devices for which it expects to receive authorization and payment based on its reimbursement history from Medicare.
-The Company classified \$1,302, \$2,039 and \$1,811 of this receivable as of December 31, 2014 and 2015, and March 31, 2016, respectively, as noncurrent as the Company does not expect these claims will be paid within one year of shipment of the device due to delays with the Administrative Law Judge appeal process.
+The Company classified \$1,302 and \$2,039 of this receivable as of December 31, 2014 and 2015, respectively, as non-current as the Company does not expect these claims will be paid within one year of shipment of the device due to delays with the Administrative Law Judge appeal process.